dheurtev/dheurtev/sysops.md

-# My picks for system admin operations and sysops
+# My picks for system admin and operations (sysops)

 Technologies I am using or used in recent years or considering.